Actipro/WPF-Controls/Documentation/topics/syntaxeditor/text-parsing/advanced-text/line-commenting.md

 Line-based line commenters are used in languages like C# where `//` should be used to comment out lines of text.
 To accomplish this, create a [LineBasedLineCommenter](xref:ActiproSoftware.Text.Implementation.LineBasedLineCommenter) object.

 [LineBasedLineCommenter](xref:ActiproSoftware.Text.Implementation.LineBasedLineCommenter) already has the comment and uncomment code implemented.
-However it defines a [StartDelimiter](xref:ActiproSoftware.Text.Implementation.LineBasedLineCommenter.StartDelimiter) property that must be set to the start comment delimiter for your language.
+However, it defines a [StartDelimiter](xref:ActiproSoftware.Text.Implementation.LineBasedLineCommenter.StartDelimiter) property that must be set to the start comment delimiter for your language.

 [LineBasedLineCommenter](xref:ActiproSoftware.Text.Implementation.LineBasedLineCommenter) has a [CanCommentEmptyLines](xref:ActiproSoftware.Text.Implementation.LineBasedLineCommenter.CanCommentEmptyLines) property that determines whether to comment a line that is only whitespace.
 The default is `true`.